Hoodlum Priest (musician): With Hoodlum Priest

 His last known Hoodlum Priest recording was "Blood on the Moon" for the closing credits of the Danish film The King is Alive directed by Kristian Levring.

 Later works have appeared under his real name.
 He was commissioned by Jessica Rosemary Shepherd to compose "Leafscape" - an arrangement that merges electronic sounds with Jessica Shepherd's field recordings.
 The piece was composed to be played with her collection of 42 leaf paintings at Abbott and Holder and was released by Concrete Music Publishing for Inky Leaves Publishing as a limited edition CD.
-In 2018, he was commissioned to create "Black lux" in tribute to the 50th anniversary of the cinematic release of Stanley Kubrick’s 2001: A Space Odyssey for INKQ Magazine.
+In 2018, he was commissioned to create "Black lux" in tribute to the 50th anniversary of the cinematic release of Stanley Kubrick's 2001: A Space Odyssey for INKQ magazine.

-Cop Killer Controversy
+"Cop Killer" controversy

-Derek created a track entitled "Cop Killer" (not related to the Body Count song Copkiller of the same name) ZTT refused to release it because of the heavy use of various 'cop killer' samples (most notably from movies like RoboCop; it took 2 years to collect most of the samples) and concern that the song would cause an uproar.
+Thompson created a track entitled "Cop Killer" (not related to the Body Count song "Copkiller"); ZTT refused to release it because of the heavy use of various 'cop killer' samples (most notably from movies such as RoboCop; it took two years to collect most of the samples) and concern that the song could cause an uproar.
 Both this song and the single "Caucasian" were banned, although some white labels of the records do exist.